 Azerbaijan, Baku, May.5/ Trend F.Karimov/

-Inflation in Iran amounted to 25.4 percent on the average during the past Iranian calendar year, which ended on March 20, the Fars News Agency reported.
+Inflation in Iran amounted to 25.4 percent on the average during the past Iranian calendar year.

 The inflation rate increased from 21.8 percent in the first calendar month of Farvardin to 31.5 percent in the final month of Esfand, according to the report.
 Growth in liquidity and foreign currency exchange rates were probably the main causes of inflation rise.

 In December 2012, IRNA quoted Finance and Economic Affairs Minister Shamseddin Hosseini as saying that the Iranian administration has special plans to curb a probable surge in inflation during the final months of the current Iranian calendar year, ending on March 20, 2013.

 Since recent rises in prices of goods are linked with rises in foreign currency prices, we should rein in foreign currency shocks, he added.

 The International Monetary Fund said on April 16 that Iran's economy contracted by 1.9 percent in 2012 and is expected to shrink by 1.3 percent this year as it reels from the impact of Western sanctions.

 However, the economy of the Islamic Republic is forecasted to grow by 1.1 percent next year, the IMF said in its annual World Economic Outlook.

 The IMF said the "macroeconomic environment is likely to remain difficult, given the sharp depreciation of the currency and adverse external conditions, which would sustain inflation at relatively high levels."